iZnoGouD33/javascript-A-Z/README.md

 # javascript-A-Z
-learning js fron 0 to zero
+learning js from 0 to zero